yousefelassal/quote-cron/README.md

 > Myths which are believed in tend to become true.

 > We don't know a millionth of one percent about anything.

+> All that we see or seem is but a dream within a dream.